 4. Wind Power

 Wind power is a renewable resource that has long been used to generate electricity.
 Unlike traditional power sources such as coal and oil, wind energy is inexhaustible, so it will never run out.
-To capture wind energy, wind turbines are typically installed in windy areas where they can harness the power of the wind.
+Wind turbines are typically installed in windy areas to capture wind energy, where they can harness the power of the wind.

 In addition to producing clean, emissions-free electricity, wind turbines also have other benefits, including reducing our dependence on fossil fuels and helping to mitigate climate change.
 Given its many advantages, wind power has become an increasingly popular choice for those looking to reduce their carbon footprint.
 Whether you are an individual consumer or a business owner looking to adopt green practices, wind power is definitely worth considering.